By Adam Feuer

 The best ideas need to win every time, regardless of who thought of them.
 I shouldn’t have to say this because it is a subset of rational behavior, but I want to underline its importance.
 This is something a team has to monitor in its own behavior.
 Frequently in under-performing teams everyone knows what the best idea is, but nobody is saying it or implementing it.
 Even if you uncover the best ideas on your team, how do you get the group to use those ideas?
 There are known ways to do this.

 In the case of the Smallpox Eradication Unit, after the eradication effort started, it was widely believed that vaccination alone would lead to success.
 The team soon learned that focusing on vaccination would not eliminate smallpox because disease outbreaks could quickly overwhelm their efforts.
 In response, they developed a new strategy based on surveillance and containment, supplemented by vaccines.
-They had to break organizational rules, ignore hierarchy, and circumvent governments’ huge investment in vaccination to get their program to succeed.6,7
+They had to break organizational rules, ignore hierarchy, and circumvent governments’ huge investment in mass vaccination to get their program to succeed.6,7

 Often the best idea isn’t good enough.
 What do you do then?
 There are techniques that allow people to easily combine or improve ideas to make better ones.
 This is a subset of asking for help.
 Perfecting ideas is about helping others in the most effective way possible, so they can receive suggestions to make their idea better, and act on them without resistance.
 Multiple rounds of perfection lead to rapid improvement in strategies, tools, and techniques.

 True genius doesn’t just produce great ideas, but also produces a continuous flow of good work that leads rapidly toward the goal.
 This is an area in which teams excel over individuals.
 If a team works efficiently, they can produce more output than an individual.
 This is something a team has to monitor, and technology exists that allows this.